MCP Server

 Authentication

-The MCP endpoint uses the same authentication as the REST API.
-Every connection attempt is validated against your API key before any tool call is processed.
-An invalid or missing key returns 401 Unauthorized.
+The MCP endpoint uses the same authentication as the REST API data plane.
+Every connection is validated against the key (and, for user keys, the owning member's status) before any tool call is processed.
+An invalid, revoked, or tenant-suspended key returns 401 Unauthorized.

-See Authentication to register, log in, and create an API key.
+See Authentication to accept an invite and create a key.

 Credits

-Each tool call deducts credits from your account balance, using the same per-operation costs as the equivalent REST endpoint.
-If your balance is insufficient, the tool returns an error describing the cost and your remaining balance:
+Each tool call deducts credits from the tenant's balance, using the same per-operation costs as the equivalent REST endpoint.
+If the balance is insufficient, the tool returns an error describing the cost and remaining balance:

 Insufficient credits.
-This operation costs 5 credits; 3 remaining.Unlike the REST API, the MCP transport does not return X-Credits-Remaining or X-Credits-Cost headers — credit usage is visible in the error message on exhaustion and via GET /api/v1/auth/credits on the REST API.
+This operation costs 50 credits; 3 remaining.Unlike the REST API, the MCP transport does not return X-Credits-Remaining or X-Credits-Cost headers - credit usage is visible in the error message on exhaustion and via GET /v1/tenant/credits on the REST API.

 Quick Start